 Through treatments with laser tools, we can tend to the potentially serious issues with your periodontal health that put you at risk for tooth loss and more unwelcome conditions.
 If you want to know more about how we can help you, call Dr. Kania’s laser periodontal office in Encinitas/San Diego, CA, at (760) 642-0711.

-When periodontal disease causes your gums to recede, this recession could lead to discomfort and…
+If you have periodontal disease and your gums begin to recede, this could alter the…

-When you have a more severe case of periodontal disease, you could notice your gums…
+If you have a severe case of periodontal disease, this could lead to not only…